iturner72/book-notes/the_crypto_story.md

              blocks, or if it fails to propose or vote on blocks, or if someone turns off the computer running the validator - it can have some or all of its stake taken away as a penalty.
+    + The transition to PoS cut Ethereum's energy usage by something like 99.95%.
+    + Here's how a Bitcoin miner make money:
+        + 1. Spend dollars to buy computers and electricity.
+        + 2. Use the computers and electricity to generate Bitcoin.
+        + 3. Sell the Bitcoin, or hold them and hope they go up.
+    + Here's how an Ethereum validator makes money:
+        + 1. Buy Ether.
+        + 2. Lock it up.
+        + 3. Get paid fees in Ether that are, roughly, a percentage of the Ether you've locked up.
+Currently the fees are around 4%.
+    + Instead of downloading the software to run a full Ethereum validator node, and depositing 32 Ether, you can hand your Ether over to someone else and let *them* be a validator.
+Id doesn't need to be 32 Ether: If you have 1 Ether, and 31 other people each have 1 Ether, and you all pool your Ether together, then you have enough to stake, validate transactions, and earn fees.
+And then you can each have a cut of the fees.
+The work of validating transactions can be completely seperated from the actual staking of Ether.
+    + Crypto has found a novel way to *create yield*.
+It will pay you interest not for the reason banks generally do - because they're lending your money to some other customer who will make use of it - but because you are, in your small way, helping to maintain the security of the transaction ledger.
+* iii.
+Gas
+    + Ethereum has "gas," which is a fee that people and smart contracts pay for computation.
+Each transaction specifies 1) a maximum gas limit (basically a number of computational steps) and 2) a price per unit of gas.
+If the transaction uses up all its gas - it it takes more steps to execute than the gas limit - it fails (and still pays the gas fee).
+This deters people from sending superlong transactions that clog the netwoek, and it absolutely prevents them from clogging the network forever.

 # III The Crypto Financial System